 Whether you’re a shade-seeker or the kind who likes to soak up every inch of sunlight while it’s around, you’ll want to finally break out of hibernation this July.
-From fun music festivals to epic activities to try out with friends like rollerblading and sampling hot sauce, here’s our guide to the best things to do in Birmingham this July.
+From fun music festivals to epic activities to try out with friends like the golden retriever cafe and buying cool sneakers, here’s our guide to the best things to do this July in Birmingham.

-3. Head to Digbeth for the return of Supersonic Festival
+3. Tuck into the return of the Colmore Food Festival

 6. Have a great day out at Handsworth Park for the best reggae and ska tunes at Simmer Down Festival